NVIDIA/TensorRT-LLM/examples/gptneox/README.md

 ### 5. Summarization using the GPT-NeoX model

-The command to run summarization with GPTQ qunatized model are also no change:
+The command to run summarization with GPTQ quantized model also does not change:

 ```bash
 # Single GPU